 - Unit Value 6 units

-- Identify and generalise archetypical behaviours in complex problems
+- Identify and generalise behaviours of complex problems

 - Provide and situate disciplinary perspectives and methodologies in an interdisciplinary team

-- Design, research and defend a learning portfolio unravelling a complex problem
+- Design, research and defend a major work unravelling a complex problem

-Interested students need to register an expression of interest at: http://vc-courses.anu.edu.au/apply
+Interested students should register an expression of interest at http://vc-courses.anu.edu.au/apply.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.